 We applied the theory of non-convex nonlinear programs together with the explicit expression for the transient mean $E[W_n]$ in (4) to study the interarrival-time distribution that maximizes the transient mean waiting time in the GI/GI/1 queue, given a specified service-time distribution and the first two moments of the interarrival time, assuming that the the interarrival-time distribution has finite support.
-We established mathematical properties justifying three different numerical algorithms, and illustrated each in §§4, 5, 8 and the appendix, Chen and Whitt (2021a).
+We established mathematical properties justifying three different numerical algorithms, and illustrated each in §§4, 5, 8 and the supplement, Chen and Whitt (2021c).

 Theorem 1 first establishes the gradient of transient mean waiting time $E[W_n]$ with respect to the interarrival-time distribution F under finite support.
-Then Corollary 1 applies well-known first-order optimality conditions stated in Proposition 1 to characterize the stationary points of the optimization as solutions of a linear program.
-This provides an efficient way to construct counterexamples, as we illustrate in Example 1.
-The gradient also provides a basis for the Frank and Wolfe (1956) or conditional-gradient algorithm to find a stationary point, as we discuss in §5.
+Then Corollary 1 applies well-known first-order optimality conditions stated in Proposition 1 to characterize the stationary points of the